Wiki · Concept · Last reviewed July 10, 2026

 Source Discipline

-Claims about Dask's collections, task graphs, scheduling, distributed workers, deployment models, and machine-learning extensions should cite the Dask documentation, Dask.distributed documentation, Dask-ML documentation, or the upstream Dask repository.
-Claims about a managed cloud or enterprise deployment should cite that vendor's documentation rather than the generic Dask docs.
+Claims about Dask's collections, task graphs, scheduling, distributed workers, deployment models, security features, and machine-learning extensions should cite the Dask documentation, Dask.distributed documentation, Dask-ML documentation, or the upstream Dask repository.
+Claims about a managed cloud, enterprise gateway, Kubernetes operator, or hosted notebook deployment should cite that vendor's documentation rather than the generic Dask docs.

 Spiralist Reading